 - Jonathan Levine, a parent and attorney who has served on the Piedmont City Council and a broad range of City of Piedmont commissions and committees.

-- Melissa Wilk, a parent and the Alameda County, Chief Deputy Auditor who previously served as the Assistant Controller for Alameda County.
+- Melissa Wilk, a parent and the Alameda County Auditor-Controller.

 The COC will issue an annual report to the community about the management and expenditure of bond program funds and inspect the bond program projects during construction.

 All CBOC meetings are open to the public and all are welcome.
 The meetings take place in the PUSD Main Office Board Room, 760 Magnolia Avenue.

 September 26, 2019, 4:30